New York City FC made history during the 2016 season.

 “I think we’ve been strong from the first day,” Villa tells Men's Fitness.
 “The team little by little, day by day, grew stronger at the training ground and in the games all season long.
 We’ve been successful because of that, by working hard and strong every day.”

-Villa feels his team is confident heading into the historic playoff game for NYCFC, but another thing that helps out is the strong support from the fanbase.
-The club will be backed on Sunday by one of the best home-field advantages in all of sports—a raucous crowd that averages 27,000 supporters who drum, yell, cheer, and chant for 90 straight minutes from the seats at Yankee Stadium.
+Villa felt confident heading into the historic playoff game for NYCFC, but another thing that helped out was the strong support from the fanbase.
+The club is backed by one of the best home-field advantages in all of sports—a raucous crowd that averages 27,000 supporters who drum, yell, cheer, and chant for 90 straight minutes from the seats at Yankee Stadium.

 “It’s amazing the atmosphere that the supporters give us,” Villa says.